 (2) How does motion affect the propagation of subradiant excitations in subwavelength atomic arrays?
 In the absence of atomic motion, such excitations propagate losslessly through the system, akin to guided modes in nanophotonic devices.
 In the slow motion limit, the frozen motion approximation models the effect of motion as static disorder and could predict a breakdown of transport~\cite{Deng2018,Needham2019,GutierrezJauregui2022}, analogous to Anderson localization in closed systems.
 Within the polaron-polariton picture, the suppression of transport arises from strong resonant phonon-assisted scattering.
 Building on this insight, we identify conditions under which such resonant scattering effects are weak even at small trapping frequencies and show that transport remains remarkably robust as long as resonant scattering is suppressed [Fig.~\ref{fig:fig1}(b)].

 (3) How does atomic motion modify selective radiance in a 2D atomic mirror?
-We show that resonant scattering into sidebands is the dominant process leading to emission into unwanted channels, hereby degrading the mirror's reflectivity [Fig.~\ref{fig:fig1}.(c)].
-However, the impact of resonances can be reduced by changing the trap frequency or the lattice geometry, thereby allowing to achieve reflectivities at the 99\% level under realistic experimental conditions.
+We find that resonant scattering into sidebands is the dominant process leading to emission into unwanted channels, thereby degrading the mirror's reflectivity [Fig.~\ref{fig:fig1}(c)].
+At the same time, we show that the impact of resonances can be mitigated by appropriate choices of the trap frequency and lattice geometry, allowing reflectivities at the 99\% level to be achieved under realistic experimental conditions.

 (4) Can motional degrees of freedom be harnessed as a resource?
-We demonstrate that resonant phonon scattering allows to directly excite subradiant states of a 2D subwavelength array with an external laser, a process otherwise disallowed by quasimomentum conservation when atoms are pinned.
+We demonstrate that resonant phonon scattering enables the direct excitation of subradiant states of a 2D subwavelength array with an external laser, a process otherwise disallowed by quasimomentum conservation when atoms are pinned.

 The paper is organized as follows: in Sec.~\ref{sec:Model}, we present the general model and introduce the polaron–polariton framework.
 We apply the theory to the polaron-polariton quasiparticle properties in free-space subwavelength arrays in Sec.~\ref{sec:subwavelength_arrays}.
 We analyze excitation transport in Sec.~\ref{sec:transport}, light-scattering from a 2D array in Sec.~\ref{sec:input-output}, including the collective nature of phonon-assisted light-scattering processes, and discuss how to harness phonons to directly excite subradiant states in Sec.~\ref{sec:excitation_of_subradiant_states}.
 In Section~\ref{sec:Discussion}, we discuss experimental implementations and generalizations of our approach.
 We draw our conclusions in Sec.~\ref{sec:Conclusions}.